Rogue-1/HTB/FullPWN/Grandpa.md

 END_TIME: Wed Aug 17 21:15:35 2022
 DOWNLOADED: 23060 - FOUND: 9
 ```
+Instead we are going to use a script that also works on Granny.
+These machines share the same exploits.

 I had a lot of trouble getting this script to run since it was on an old version of python.
 Same issue I ran into on the Granny box.
 So I added the ```#!/usr/bin/env python2.7``` exploit can be found here https://github.com/g0rx/iis6-exploit-2017-CVE-2017-7269/blob/master/iis6%20reverse%20shell